Cupmouse/exchangedataset-documentation/docs/data/bitflyer.md

 wss://ws.lightstream.bitflyer.com/json-rpc
 ```

-BitFlyer does not provide the way to subscribe to every pair in the market, instead, our system looks for available pairs using the REST API at the start of recording and send subscribe to those channels.
+BitFlyer does not provide the way to subscribe to every symbol in the market, instead, our system looks for available symbols using the REST API at the start of recording and send subscribe to those channels.

-The URL used to fetch the list of pairs is:
+The URL used to fetch the list of symbols is:

 ```url
 https://api.bitflyer.com/v1/markets